xieming1998/xieming1998/README.md

 - 👋 Hi, I’m @xieming1998
 - 🌱 I’m currently learning computer science in Osaka Uni

-- 📫 How to reach me: xmlee9899@gmail.com
-- I hope to join 腾讯 one day hhh
+- I hope to join @Tencent one day hhh

 <!---
 xieming1998/xieming1998 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.